 Rookwood also produce pottery in the Japonism style

-Maria Longworth Nicholas, was the daughter of wealthy art collector, she was inspired by Japanese pottery.
+Maria Longworth Nicholas, was the daughter of a wealthy art collector, she was inspired by Japanese pottery.

 When she discussed her desire to create fine pottery with her father, he provided the means and environment that allowed her to pursue her creative passions.

-And although it may have started as a hobby, the talented Maria quickly managed to establish Rookwood pottery as a quality producer of fine ceramic art.
+And although it may have started as a hobby, the talented Maria quickly managed to establish Rookwood pottery as a quality producer of fine ceramic art potter.